* Keynesian economist

-Janet Yellen was born on August 13, 1946 in Brooklyn, New York, where she had a middle-class upbringing.
-After earning a bachelor’s degree from Brown University in 1967 and a PhD from Yale in 1971, Yellen taught economics at Harvard from 1971-76.
+Janet Yellen was born on August 13, 1946 in Brooklyn, New York.
+After earning a bachelor’s degree in economics from Brown University in 1967 and a Ph.D. (also in economics) from Yale in 1971, Yellen taught economics at Harvard from 1971-76.
 She then spent two years counseling the Federal Reserve System’s Board of Governors on issues such as international trade and finance, and from 1980-94 she held a faculty position at UC Berkeley’s Haas School of Business, where she later became a professor emeritus of economics.

-During her 14-year tenure at UC Berkeley, Yellen published numerous articles that openly endorsed Keynesian principles, which she has continued to espouse ever since.
+During her 14-year tenure at UC Berkeley, Yellen published numerous articles that openly endorsed Keynesian principles.
 In 1999 she said: “Will capitalist economies operate at full employment in the absence of routine intervention?
 Certainly not.
 Do policy makers have the knowledge and ability to improve macroeconomic outcomes rather than make matters worse?
 Yes.”
 In a similar vein, Yellen told Berkeley’s business-school magazine in 2012: “While admirers of capitalism, we also to a certain extent believe it has limitations that require government intervention in markets to make them work.”
 According to Allen Sinai, a longtime Keynesian and currently the president of Decision Economics, Inc., “The philosophy of Janet Yellen is activism of government policy to achieve [Federal] objectives.”

 In February 1994 President Bill Clinton appointed Yellen to sit on the Federal Reserve Board.
 Three years later, Clinton made Yellen the chair of his Council of Economic Advisers, a post she held until 1999.
 Yellen also served on the Congressional Budget Office’s Panel of Economic Advisers, and was a senior adviser to an economic-activity panel at the Brookings Institution.

-From 2004-10, Yellen served as president of the Federal Reserve Bank of San Francisco, where (in 2005) she was the first official to describe the rise in housing prices as a “bubble” that might ultimately harm the U.S. economy.
-Her warnings about a possible housing crisis, however, were “tentative and inconsistent,” according to The New York Times.1
+From 2004-10, Yellen served as president and CEO of the Federal Reserve Bank of San Francisco, where (in 2005) she was the first official to describe the rise in housing prices as a “bubble” that might ultimately harm the U.S. economy.
+Her warnings about a possible housing crisis, however, were “tentative and inconsistent,” according to The New York Times.

 During her years in San Francisco, Yellen did not advocate for any change in the policies of the Federal Reserve, which, under her watch, did little to rein in the excesses and abuses of the banks under its supervision.
 Among those questionable practices was the widespread issuance of subprime loans.
 Yellen did eventually try to warn lawmakers in Washington of the dangers that were brewing in the housing market, but never attempted to constrain lenders unilaterally.
 “I honestly don’t know if we could have done that,” she later told the Financial Crisis Inquiry Commission in 2010.
 “I don’t think we felt empowered to do it.”